Try these top tips on how to save on water bills and avoid getting hosed by your water provider.

 Not only is this more energy and water efficient, but it also reduces the need for frequent cycles, which can cause additional wear and tear on the washer.

-Taking advantage of unique settings, like the economy or half-load options, will also help reduce water and energy consumption.
+Taking advantage of your washing machines unique settings, like the economy or half-load options, will also help reduce water and energy consumption.

 💧 6.
 Skip the Rinse Cycle On Your Washing Machine